Wellbeing Strand

 -

 Audio Architects: a new 10 week programme for neurodiverse adults aged 18 to 30 years old, focused on music technology.
 Learn to sample random sounds, loop patterns, create interesting music & make new friends.
+2025 dates to be confirmed soon!

 Please see our opportunities page for more information and booking details.